fpv-wtf/msp-osd/README.md

 This package gives you support for full flight controller driven OSD in line with those on analog + other HD systems.

-Technically - it takes MSP DisplayPort (so-called "canvas" although this is a misnomer as there is another Betaflight "canvas" mode for Pixel OSDs) messages through UDP and renders them to a framebuffer overlaid under the DJI `dji_glasses` menu system.
+Technically - it takes MSP DisplayPort (so-called "canvas" although this is a misnomer as there is another Betaflight "canvas" mode for Pixel OSDs) messages through UDP and renders them to a framebuffer overlaid under the DJI 'dji_glasses' menu system.

 SFML (PC/Mac development) and DJI Goggles viewports are available, as well as a *mux* for the Air Unit / Vista, which creates a *pty* and provides filtered MSP access, and reroutes DisplayPort messages to UDP.